- Hybrid Classrooms equipped with web camera to videoconference your face2face class to a few remote students.

 - E-learning built on the moodle platform with online resources, assignments, discussions, and automatically graded quizzes.

-- Videoconferencing via Zoom or alternatively MS Teams as the two officially supported apps at UNYP.
+- Videoconferencing via Zoom as the only officially supported app at UNYP.

 - Microsoft Office 365 portal with all the offered apps for file sharing, collaboration and communication.